MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/index.md

 ---
 author: stevewhims
 description: The Windows SDK includes C++/WinRT.
-This is a standard C++ language projection for WinRT APIs, implemented solely in header files, and designed to provide you with first-class access to the modern Windows API.
-With C++/WinRT, you can author and consume WinRT APIs using any standards-compliant C++ compiler.
+This is a standard C++ language projection for Windows Runtime APIs, implemented solely in header files, and designed to provide you with first-class access to the modern Windows API.
+With C++/WinRT, you can author and consume Windows Runtime APIs using any standards-compliant C++ compiler.
 title: C++/WinRT
 ms.author: stwhi
 ms.date: 04/10/2018